-Luann Drolc Fortune (firstname.lastname@example.org), LMT, PhD is Director of Instructional Excellence and the Practice and Health Care Systems (HCS) Specializations in Saybrook’s College of Integrative Medicine and Health Sciences.
+Luann Drolc Fortune (firstname.lastname@example.org), LMT, PhD is Faculty and the Mindful Leadership in Healthcare Specializations Coordinator in Saybrook’s College of Integrative Medicine and Health Sciences.
 She has a PhD in Human Development, is a life-long inter-disciplinarian, and a massage therapist.
-She is a Fellow at Fielding University’s Institute of Social Innovation, and on the executive committees for the Interdisciplinary Coalition of North American Phenomenologists (ICNAP) and the Society for Phenomenology and Human Sciences (SPHS).
+She is a Fellow at Fielding University’s Institute of Social Innovation, and has served on the executive committees for the Interdisciplinary Coalition of North American Phenomenologists (ICNAP) and the Society for Phenomenology and Human Sciences (SPHS).

 Luann’s research interests include integrative wellness practices, as well as somatic awareness and embodiment techniques for scholarship, research, and practice.
 Recent studies include phenomenological investigations of mid-life scholar practitioners and family caregivers.
 Many of her conference papers are published on ResearchGate: https://www.researchgate.net/profile/Luann_DROLC_Fortune